RocFang/nginx-rtmp-module-wiki-ZH/FAQ.md

 To make the files seekable add flv metadata with external software like yamdi, flvmeta or ffmpeg.

     exec_record_done yamdi -i $path -o /var/videos/$basename;

+####Published stream is missing from stats page after some time and clients fail to connect

+Check if you use multiple workers in nginx (`worker_processes`).
+In such case you have to enable:

+    rtmp_auto_push on;